 Namaste Laboratories LLC.

 Namaste Laboratories LLC manufactures skin and hair care products for different target audiences.
 The company offers remedies and products for the renewal and healing of the body, skin, and hair.
 Namaste Laboratories provides a wide variety of products including hair grease, shampoos, oils, relaxers, and more.
-Namaste Laboratories mainly sell their products in the United States.
+Namaste Laboratories mainly sells its products in the United States.

 Injuries Caused by the Use of Hair Straightener Products